codingtizzy/Netnip/README.md

 Pull requests are welcome!
 If you have ideas to improve this tool or want to practice contributing to open-source Go projects, feel free to **fork** and submit a **PR**.

+---

 ## ChatGPT

-This README.md was made using ChatGPT.
-I have re-read it to make sure that all of the information is correct, but there still may be some issues.
-If you come across any, feel free to contribute.
+This `README.md` was created using ChatGPT.
+It has been reviewed for accuracy, but if you find any issues or have improvements, feel free to contribute.